What do you want to learn?

-You can still use spreadsheets to manage inventory reports, but this has fallen out of favor as affordable apps and tools now provide inventory management software that’s affordable for most businesses.
+You can still use spreadsheets to manage inventory reports, but this has fallen out of favour as affordable apps and tools now provide inventory management software that’s affordable for most businesses.
 If you’re working with a 3PL like ShipBob, this is already included!

 3. Know when to upgrade

 If your storage solution isn’t working for you, but your business is growing, it would be a great time to upgrade storage to something that works better for your business.
-Do this before big sales come in so you can optimize efficiency as fast as possible.
+Do this before big sales come in so you can optimise efficiency as fast as possible.

 4. Perform inventory checks often

 Inventory checks are a way of making sure you have just enough inventory on hand.
 This includes inventory reconciliation on a scheduled basis (daily, weekly, monthly, etc.).
-This helps you stay up to date with inventory accounting, and minimizes theft and damage as you’ll be better able to track where your products are.
+This helps you stay up to date with inventory accounting, and minimises theft and damage as you’ll be better able to track where your products are.